Our Norman roots

 The King created an official appointment, the Warden, later to be known as the Governor.
 This Warden couldn’t perform his government, military, civil and judicial duties alone so, in 1235, he appointed a Bailiff for Jersey and Guernsey.
 By the middle of the 14th century the Bailiff was appointed directly by the King.

 Originally the Royal Court was a law enforcing and lawmaking body.
 Changes to the law were by an Order made by the Privy Council following a petition from the Royal Court.

-In time, the Royal Court consulted Connétables and Rectors from the 12 Parishes before petitioning the Privy Council.
+In time, the Royal Court consulted the Connétables and Rectors from the 12 Parishes before petitioning the Privy Council.

-A legislative assembly formed made up of:
+A legislative assembly was thereby formed, made up of: